Terbium-135/scripts/README.md

 ## sneakAttacks.py

-Displays an info about the player character doing sneak attacks
+Displays an info if the player character is sneak attacking